dbiscalchin/urlinput/README.md

 # URL Input

-**URL Input** is a jQuery plugin to provide user friendly text fields for URLs.
+**URL Input** is a jQuery plugin to provide user-friendly text fields for URLs.
 It adds a link beside the input element to allow the user to test the inserted URL.
 It also enforces the presence of a protocol (HTTP or HTTPS).

-A demonstration is available at [JSFiddle](https://jsfiddle.net/0qjqnbng/).
+A demonstration is available at [JSFiddle](https://jsfiddle.net/0qjqnbng/1/).

 ## Requirements